 The speelklok, literally ‘self-playing clock’, was of course not a new invention.
 The Greeks, the Arabs, and the Chinese, all had produced engineers who made and programmed all manner of automata to varying degrees of complexity.
 There were singing birds to please some monarch or other, time-keeping or astrological devices, even ones that automated toilet-flushing.

-But somehow, I felt there was a subtle difference to the musical clocks in Utrecht.
+But somehow, I felt there was a subtle difference to the musical clocks in Utrecht, that took them to another level.
 It was not necessarily in their engineering complexity.
 Nor in any special way that the musical programming was done.
-It was not scale, or anything technical like that – even thought it was certainly impressive.
+It was not scale, or anything technical like that – even thought both were impressive.
 The latter part of the tour takes you behind the scenes to the making of such musical clocks, as well as the culture at the time they were in vogue.

 What blew my mind the most was the chamber instruments.
 And I realised that the reason they were in a class of their own, was that – unlike all the other automata – they weren’t really made by engineers attempting to mimic something.

 I mean, engineers crafted the mechanisms, obviously.
 But, if you think about it, they were made by musicians who made sure that the machines played music well.
 They may not have been engineers, but they were experts in the music bit, and they knew enough mechanics to supervise its replication in a self-playing machine.